garyfleming/lets-begin/lets-begin.md

 ![](images/paper.jpg)

-^ This talk is called Let's Begin: Diving into Discovery and it's about Discovery, and what I worked learning with a few teams at different organisations who were faced with superficially similar goals, but ended up taking radically different approaches.
+^ This talk is called Let's Begin: Diving into Discovery and it's about Discovery, and what I learned working with a few teams at different organisations who were faced with superficially similar goals, but ended up taking radically different approaches.